erdomke/InnovatorAdmin/doc/aml-studio.md

   ![Editing a table](aml-studio-table-edit.png)

 - Support for parameterized queries leveraging the `@` symbol.
-Parameters can be either the entiretly of a property or attribute or a portion of a SQL segment within a property or attribute
+Parameters can be either the entirety of a property or attribute or a portion of a SQL segment within a property or attribute

   ![Parameter substitutions](aml-studio-param.png)